-In the dynamic addressing mechanism, the SP is expected to provide at least the IP address, mask, and default gateway information.
+In the dynamic addressing mechanism, the SP is expected to provide at least the IP address, prefix length, and default gateway information.
+In the case of multiple site-network-access points belonging to the same VPN, address space allocated for one site-network-access should not conflict with one allocated for other site-network-accesses.